Different Types of Fuses – Constriction, Working & Characteristics

 The value of maximum current that can safely be interrupted by the Fuse is called Breaking Capacity and should be higher than the prospective short circuit current.

-The I2t terms related to fuse normally used in short circuit condition. it is the amount of energy which carry the fuse element when the electrical fault is cleared by fuse element.
+The I2t terms related to fuse normally used in short circuit condition.
+It is the amount of energy which carries the fuse element when the electrical fault is cleared by the fuse element.

-As we have mentioned above that AC and DC fuses, have a little bit different packaging type, in the same way different application requires different packages to be used accurately in the circuit.
+As we have mentioned above, AC and DC fuses have a little bit different packaging type, in the same way different applications require different packages to be used accurately in the circuit.

 other factors and parameters are marking, temperature derating, voltage drop and speed etc.